AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 Arguments
 #########
-To start let us import ASSET and the vector functions module which contains all types and functions defining the language.
+To start let us import ASSET and the VectorFunctions module which contains all types and functions defining the language.
 From this module we will then import the Arguments type and give it a shorthand name.
-The :code:`Arguments` type is the base expression in the vector function system and represents a function that simply takes some number of input arguments and returns them as outputs.
+The :code:`Arguments` type is the base expression in the VectorFunction system and represents a function that simply takes some number of input arguments and returns them as outputs.
 It always serves as the starting point for defining a more complicated functional expressions involving some or all of its outputs.